manasa-arun/python/content/en/Tips/check-dictionary-key-existence.md

 Keys can be both numeric as well as string but it can’t be of the form of a **mutable sequence** or object.

-In this article we will briefly discuss the various methods to check if a key exists in a dictionary and which method is more reliable.
+In this article we will briefly discuss the various methods to **check if a key exists in a Python Dictionary** and which method is more reliable.

 For that, we will use a reference dictionary i.e.: